 Nerve conduction studies can be paired with electromyography in order to tell the difference between muscle weakness that has been created by neurological disorders and primary muscle conditions[71].
 Adjunctive tests are however best used for patients who present untypical symptoms and examination or if they possess an intermediate probability of having CTS.
 Although nerve conduction studies are a more accurate way of diagnosing CTS, they cannot be used for every patient showing symptoms of CTS, as this would be expensive and inefficient[3, 72].
 Although nerve conduction studies are the most sensitive and accurate way to diagnose CTS, false positives and false negatives are still possible, and account for 16-34% of “clinically defined CTS” going undiagnosed[3, 83].

 When diagnosing CTS, it is important to remember that many other conditions can produce similar symptoms to CTS[71].
-A thorough physical examination along with an accurate patient history is an important first step of a correct diagnosis, and the following list include some of the conditions CTS must be differentiated from, along with the physical findings they are associated with: “Carpometacarpal arthritis of thumb: joint line pain, pain on motion, radiologic finding, Cervical radiculopathy (C6-C7): neck pain, numbness in thumb and index finger only, Flexor carpi radialis tenosynovitis: tenderness near base of thumb, Median nerve compression at elbow: tenderness at the proximal forearm, Raynaud phenomenon: history of symptoms related to cold exposure, Ulnar or cubital tunnel syndrome: first dorsal interosseous weakness, fourth and fifth digit paresthesias, Vibration white finger: uses vibrating hand tools at work, Volar radial ganglion: mass near base of thumb, above wrist flexion crease, Wrist arthritis: limited motion at wrist, radiologic finding, Brachial plexopathy (in particular of the upper trunk),Thoracic outlet syndrome and CNS disorders (multiple sclerosis, small cerebral infarction) [3, 70, 71]
+A thorough physical examination along with an accurate patient history is an important first step of a correct diagnosis, and the following list include some of the conditions CTS must be differentiated from, along with the physical findings they are associated with: Wrist arthritis: seen in patients experiencing limited motion at the wrist or if there are radiologic findings of arthritis; Carpometacarpal arthritis of thumb: characterized by joint line pain, pain experienced during motion or arthritis in radiologic findings; Cervical radiculopathy (C6-C7): symptoms can include neck pain and numbness in the thumb and index finger only; Flexor carpi radialis tenosynovitis: can be suspected if there is tenderness near the base of the thumb; Ulnar or cubital tunnel syndrome: signs can include first dorsal interosseous weakness or tingling in the fourth and fifth digit; Median nerve compression at elbow: if there is tenderness at the proximal forearm; Raynaud phenomenon: if the patient has a history of symptoms related to cold exposure; Vibration white finger: seen in patients who use vibrating hand tools at work; Volar radial ganglion: if a mass near the base of thumb is found, above the wrist flexion crease; Brachial plexopathy (in particular of the upper trunk); Thoracic outlet syndrome and CNS disorders (multiple sclerosis, small cerebral infarction) [3, 70, 71]

 Electrodiagnosic testing can be helpful with differential diagnosis by being able to identify other hand dysesthesia conditions like cervical radiculopathy, polyneuropathy, or median nerve entrapment syndromes[73, 84][find 41, 53,55 in [6]] Additionally, needle electromyography specifically may be helpful with disorders that are proximal to the median nerve as well as to rule out a radiculopathy[70].